hyperledger-archives/sawtooth-core/source/txn_family_tutorial.rst

         return self.sendtxn(XoTransaction, XoTransactionMessage, update)

-In both cases, an XoTransaction is sent (wrapped in a XoTransactionMessage), and, but the update has different actions.
+In both cases, an XoTransaction is sent (wrapped in a XoTransactionMessage), but the update has different actions.
 The two allowable actions for our tic-tac-toe implementation are CREATE and TAKE.
 CREATE takes the name of the game to create, and TAKE takes the name of the game and the space.
 We imply all other implementation from the state of the transaction family's